-PM{2.5} data is collected by air quality agencies via several methods, and is consistently reported in units of $\mu g/m^3$.
+PM{2.5} data is collected by air quality agencies via several methods, and is consistently reported in units of μg/m3.
 Federal Reference Methods (FRM) are used to determine compliance with National Ambient Air Quality Standards (NAAQS).
 These data are considered to be of the most reliable quality, so only PM{2.5} data collected by FRM monitors will be available in the EAC database.
 FRM methods are similar to one another, and involve collecting PM{2.5} on a filter for 24 hours at a time.
 Most commonly, agencies measure PM{2.5} one out of three days, with occasional data loss.
 The IMPROVE network collects PM data using FRM-type methods.
 A comparison of IMPROVE data to AQS FRM data collected concurrently at the same locations indicated that these methods were comparable enough to be considered equivalent.
 Occasionally, EPA audits of AQS data have found that measurement conditions did not meet the specifications required to validate those measurements for regulatory purposes.
 Many of these measurements were re-classified as "raw data" by the EPA.
 Although there is some evidence that these data are noisier than validated measurements, they are collected using reference methods and EPA staff believe that they are "potentially of quality."
 We have included these measurements with a flag where no validated measurement was available.

-A number of users have asked if we will include data from Federal Equivalent Methods (FEMs).
+We can also provide data from Federal Equivalent Methods (FEMs).
 These include tapered element oscillating monitors (TEOMs) and beta attenuation monitors (BAMs), which are both one-hour integrated methods.
 When used for compliance purposes, these monitors are used alongside and corrected to filter methods.
-Uncorrected methods are not as well-correlated with the filter methods, show seasonal bias, and are relatively sparse in locations where we do not already have filter-based monitors.
-Our judgment has been that these monitors would add noise to our models rather than improve their spatial resolution.
+Uncorrected methods are not as wellcorrelated with the filter methods and some show seasonal bias.
+They are provided as-is and at users' own discretion.